arkadiko-dao/arkadiko/docs/grant.md

 Success at this stage is measured by transparency of our process.
 The code and documentation are all open source.
 Furthermore, at the end of each sprint we hold a review for stakeholders - including an open invitation to community members.
 The reviews will present the work finished in the sprint and present an opportunity to discuss problems encountered and insights for future development.
 We will post invitations to our reviews on Discord and via direct messages to partners in the Foundation.

 Review meetings would likely start in the May - June timeframe as input & feedback becomes more valuable.

+The final deliverable will be based on the following user stories.
+As described above, the final artifact will be a set of smart contracts with a front-end that has great UI/UX.

 ### User Stories